 Laneway homes are quickly becoming popular in the Vancouver BC.
+How can tips for building a laneway house help?
 Having your own laneway home, if you have an extra space on your lot, could also be an excellent way to earn additional income or give you an opportunity to downsize and continue to live in a desirable neighbourhood.

 Laneway houses have tons of other benefits to offer; not only to people aspiring to live in the city but to the city itself.
 As a matter of fact, having a laneway house is something being advocated by the Vancouver City Council.